 Discuss the factors that affect the ability of parliament and courts to make law, evaluate the abilitiy of these law-makers to respond to the need for law reform, and analyse how individuals, the media and law reform bodies can influence a change in the law.

-Legal Studies 2014 Legal Studies provides a challenging discussions you can voice your opinions on urrent issues.
+Year 12 Provides a challengin discussions you can voice your opinions on urrent issues.
 It offers arliamentary and legal system

-Jake

-Year 12 Legal Studies 2014 This is a rewarding subject that leads to many future studies.
+Jake Year 12 This is a rewarding subject that leads to many future studies.